ianyepan/top-70-leetcode-questions/src/Letter Combinations of a Phone Number/README.md

 The main body of the function is a triple-for-loop.
 [This discussion thread](https://leetcode.com/problems/letter-combinations-of-a-phone-number/discuss/8090/Iterative-c%2B%2B-solution-in-0ms) sums the idea up really well.
+In particular, we maintain constant unordered_map that stores the mapping of each number to the possible letters.
+We also update the answer using an extra space `buffer`, instead of modifying the answer vector in every minor iteration.
+Updating a bigger chunk at once with the help of `buffer` is more efficient and makes the code more readable.

 The method is best understood by and example.
 Copy-pasting directly from the discussion thread, here's an intuitive example: